-When she entered the house, the intruders’ attention was still on her father.
+When she entered the house, all attention was still on her father.

-Inside the cabin, Rebekah found her daughter and mother hiding behind the door where they could hear.
-Rebekah hugged Sarah tightly and whispered, “Don't be afraid, Little Knight.
-Stay low.
-Run to the woods, to the blackberries.
+Inside the cabin, Rebekah found her daughter and mother hiding behind the door, listening.
+She hugged Sarah tightly and whispered, “Don't be afraid, Little Knight.
+Run to the west woods, to the blackberries.
 Be invisible like Da showed you.
 Hide there until I come find you.”

-Rebekah dropped her daughter to the ground through the window at the rear of the cabin.
+Rebekah dropped her daughter to the ground through the rear window.
 “Go!
 Stay low.”

-Sarah landed in a squat and scurried off to the west woods.
+Sarah landed in a squat and scurried off.

-Rebekah and her mother watched Sarah disappear into the high sorghum grass.
+Rebekah watched her girl disappear into the high sorghum grass.
 “Lord J’shua, what can we do?”

 “Jonathan taught us how to respond to an attack,” her mother answered.
-“I’ll stall for as long as I can.
-Run east so they don’t find you both.
-May angels watch over you.”
+“I’ll stall as long as I can.
+Run east, so they don’t find you both.
+May angels guide you.”

 Rebekah’s countenance fell as she stared into her mother’s clear blue eyes.

-Lieutenant Steven Blackhawk had watched the strange little girl skip through the door, while surveying the area around the Dowling’s cabin.
+Lieutenant Steven Blackhawk had watched the strange little girl skip through the door.
 Another farmhouse was visible in the distance, half a mile beyond the Dowling’s fields.
-All other directions were thick forest.
+All other directions were forest.
 There was no movement, no threat.

+Blackhawk waited for a command from this fop, Rosewud.
 Sergeant Johnsun had invited him to join this off-duty assignment for some extra coin.
 With nothing better to do before reporting to High Castle, he’d accepted.
+It was tolerable.

-Another woman came out of the house, an older version of the man's daughter.
+Another woman came out of the house, an older version of the man’s daughter.
 She carried a woven basket.
 “Rojer, do we have guests?”
-She smiled cheerfully at the visitors.
+She smiled cheerfully.
 “I have corn cake.
 Would you like some, son?
 You’re still growing and must be hungry.”

 Blackhawk stepped forward and offered his hand.
 “Let me help you, ma’am.”

-“Oh, my, I’ve spilled some of the cakes..”
+“Oh, my, I’ve broken some of the cakes.”
 Taking his hand, she wobbled as she slowly rose.
 “Thank you.
 You’re such a dear.”

 She fussed with the contents of her hamper, then offered a cake to Blackhawk.
 “This one didn’t break.”
 She smiled at him.